DataDog/datadog-agent/docs/components/registrations.md

 }
 ```

-If a receiving component decides it does not want to subscribe after all (such as, if it is not started), it can return the zero value, `subscriptions.Subscription[Event]{}`, from its constructor.
+If a receiving component does not subscribe (for example, if it is not started), it can return the zero value, `subscriptions.Subscription[Event]{}`, from its constructor.
-If a component returns a non-nil subscriber, though, then it _must_ consume messages from the receiver or risk blocking the transmitter.
+If a component returns a non-nil subscriber, it _must_ consume messages from the receiver or risk blocking the transmitter.

 See the `pkg/util/subscriptions` documentation for more details.